Store hours can be found online at http://www.wartburgstore.com.

 OTHER CAMPUS DINING OPTIONS

 - Den-Rittersaal - The Den-Rittersaal is on the first level of Saemann Student Center.
-The Den features sandwiches, beverages, ice cream, and many other convenience items.
+The Den features sandwiches, beverages, ice cream, cool cookies, and many other convenience items.

 - Konditorei - Enjoy a coffeehouse without leaving campus.
 Wake up with a cappuccino, a smoothie, or have a heart-to-heart over a hot chocolate.
-The fresh-baked giant cinnamon rolls, muffins, cookies, scones, and individual cheesecakes are irresistible.
+The fresh-baked giant cinnamon rolls, muffins, cookies, scones, and other baked treats are irresistible.

-- The Zesty Orange - The Zesty Orange is a coffee shop and restaurant located in The W. Items available include coffee, pasta entrées, salads, cool cookies, and other assorted beverages and snacks.
+- The Zesty Orange - The Zesty Orange is a coffee shop and restaurant located in The W. Items available include coffee, entrées, salads, cookies, and other assorted beverages and snacks.